1D nonlinear backward stochastic differential equations: a unified theory and applications: Introduction

 \subsection{Organization of the paper}

 The paper will present a comprehensive theory on the well-posedness of 1D nonlinear BSDEs to cover most existing results mentioned above.
 The rest of this paper is organized as follows.
-In Section 2, we formulate the test function method and prove with the combined techniques of a priori estimate and localization a general existence result (see \cref{dfn:2.1} and \cref{thm:2.2}), which yield via right test functions several existence theorems on the adapted solutions of 1D BSDEs (see \cref{thm:2.3,thm:2.6}) for both cases of logarithmic quasi-linear growth and the sub-quadratic/quadratic growth, respectively.
-In Section 3, we focus on the comparison theorems of the adapted solutions of 1D BSDEs for both cases of at most linear growth (see \cref{thm:3.3}) and super-linear at most quadratic growth (see \cref{thm:3.6}), respectively, and establish some existence and uniqueness results (see \cref{thm:3.12,thm:3.13}).
+In Section 2, we formulate the test function method and prove with the combined techniques of a priori estimate and localization a general existence result (see \cref{dfn:2.1} and \cref{thm:2.2}), which yield via right test functions several existence theorems on the adapted solutions of 1D BSDEs (see \cref{thm:2.3,thm:2.6}) for both cases of logarithmic quasi-linear growth and sub-quadratic/quadratic growth, respectively.
+In Section 3, we focus on the comparison theorems of the adapted solutions of 1D BSDEs for both cases of at most linear growth (see \cref{thm:3.3}) and super-linear at most quadratic growth (see \cref{thm:3.6}),

+respectively, and establish some existence and uniqueness results (see \cref{thm:3.12,thm:3.13}).
 We first give a crucial a priori estimate (see \cref{pro:3.1}) associated with the test function, and prove \cref{thm:3.3,thm:3.6} with the proper test function and the $\theta$-difference technique, respectively.
 This yields naturally the desired uniqueness results.
 Some examples and remarks are provided in the last two sections to illustrate the preceding results.
-See \cref{rmk:2.4,rmk:2.7} and \cref{ex:2.1,ex:2.2} in section 2 as well as \cref{rmk:3.2,rmk:3.5,rmk:3.6,rmk:3.8}, \cref{ex:3.1,ex:3.2,ex:3.3} and \cref{pro:3.4} in section 3.
-In section 4, several practical applications of our results are introduced including the conditional $g$-expectation (see \cref{def:4.1} and \cref{pro:4.2,pro:4.3}), the dynamic utility process (see \cref{pro:4.4} and \cref{thm:4.5}), risk measure (\cref{ex:4.8}) and nonlinear Feynman-Kac formula (see \cref{def:4.7} and \cref{thm:4.8}), and some commentaries on known related works are also made, see \cref{rmk:4.3*,rmk:4.6,rmk:4.11}.
-Finally, in section 5 we list several open problems on 1D BSDEs to be further studied, and in Appendix we prove a key inequality (see \cref{pro:2.5}) used in section 2, which is interesting in its own right.
+See \cref{rmk:2.4,rmk:2.5*,rmk:2.7*,rmk:2.7} and \cref{ex:2.1,ex:2.2} in Section 2 as well as \cref{rmk:3.2,rmk:3.5,rmk:3.6,rmk:3.8*,rmk:3.8,rmk:3.13*,rmk:3.14*}, \cref{ex:3.1,ex:3.2,ex:3.3} and \cref{pro:3.4} in Section 3.
+In Section 4, several practical applications of our results are introduced, including the conditional $g$-expectation (see \cref{def:4.1} and \cref{pro:4.2,pro:4.3}), the dynamic utility process (see \cref{pro:4.4} and \cref{thm:4.5}), risk measure (\cref{ex:4.8}) and nonlinear Feynman-Kac formula (see \cref{def:4.7} and \cref{thm:4.8}), and some commentaries on known related works are also made, see \cref{rmk:4.3*,rmk:4.6,rmk:4.11}.
+Finally in Section 5, we list several open problems on 1D BSDEs, and in Appendix, we prove a key inequality (see \cref{pro:2.5}) used in Section 2, which is interesting in its own right.